daoducminh/linux-utils/README.md

-# Utilities shell scripts for Linux
+# Utility shell scripts for Linux